Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Memphis and its opponents have gone over the current 58-point total in six of 10 games (60%) this season.

-- Tulane's games have gone over 58 points in seven of 11 chances this season.
+- Memphis' games this season have gone over 58 points six of 10 times.

-- The combined points per game average of the two teams, 57.3, is 0.7 points fewer than Saturday's over/under.

-- This contest's over/under is 5.5 points lower than the 63.5 these two squads combine to give up per game in 2021.
+- Saturday's over/under is 0.7 points higher than the combined 57.3 PPG average of the two teams.

+- The 63.5 points per game these two squads have allowed their opponents to score this season are 5.5 more than the 58 over/under in this contest.

-- Tigers games this season feature an average total of 62.1 points, a number 4.1 points higher than Saturday's over/under.
+- The Tigers and their opponents have scored an average of 62.1 points per game in 2021, 4.1 more than Saturday's total.

-- In 2021, games involving the Green Wave have averaged a total of 62.6 points, 4.6 more than the set over/under in this contest.
+- In 2021, games involving the Green Wave have averaged a total of 62.6 points, 4.6 more than the set total in this contest.

 Memphis Stats and Trends